Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Experiments

-From the results in Table \ref{tab_GZSID}, we can derive five observations: First, the baselines work well on the seen intents, while they fail to detect the unseen intents.
-This phenomenon attests to the second limitation2 that the ZSID systems cannot effectively work in the GZSID scenario.
-Second, the two-stage framework (+LOF) brings significant improvement on the unseen intents, successfully alleviating the domain-shift problem.
-Third, our DIR framework improves the performance to a larger extent, which on average outperforms +LOF with 10.04 F1 on unseen intents and 3.37 F1 in terms of overall performance.
+\paragraph{Performance in GZSID.} From the results in Table \ref{tab_GZSID}, we can derive four observations: 1) The baselines work well on the seen intents, while they fail to detect the unseen intents.
+This phenomenon attests to the second limitation that the ZSID systems cannot effectively work in the GZSID scenario.
+2) The two-stage framework (+LOF) brings significant improvement on the unseen intents, successfully alleviating the domain-shift problem.
+3) Our CTIR framework improves the performance to a larger extent, which on average outperforms +LOF with 10.04 F1 on unseen intents and 3.37 F1 in terms of overall performance.
+4) In terms of Acc, CTIR performs better in seen intents while LOF achieves higher scores in unseen intents.
+We analyze this trade-off phenomenon in Appendix C$^1$.
+5) CTIR can further promote the strong two-stage baseline: Enhancing the Phase2 ZSID model with CTIR (+LOF+CTIR) results in a substantial improvement of +LOF on the unseen intents, where the Acc is increased by 19.77 on average and F1 score is increased by 16.52 on average.

-An advantage of DIR over +LOF is that the two-stage method increases the Acc/Rec on unseen intents at the cost of Acc/Rec on seen intents, while DIR maintains the seen Acc/Rec to the same level as the baselines (sometimes even better).
-This leads to another finding.
-As Figure \ref{fig:trade-off} shows, +LOF and DIR reveal a trade-off between Pre and Acc/Rec. +LOF recalls more unseen intent utterances but at the same time mistakenly classifies some seen intent utterances into $y_{unseen}$, which hurts Pre on unseen intents and Acc/Rec on seen intents.
-By contrast, DIR classifies less utterances to the unseen classes, but at higher precision.
-Meanwhile, the Acc/Rec on seen intents obvious outstrips +LOF.

-Finally, DIR can further promote the strong two-stage baseline: Enhancing the second stage ZSID model with DIR (+LOF+DIR) results in a substantial improvement of +LOF on the unseen intents, where the Acc/Rec is increased by 19.77 on average and F1 score is increased by 16.52 on average.
 The overall performance is thereby also improved.